Thuokristin/swt-w1/Bug_Report_Summary.md

 Answer briefly (1–2 paragraphs):

 - What was your testing approach?
+Manual Testing
 - What did you find easy or difficult during the task?
+What i found easy was the structured bug report format.
+The difficult part was access to github repository.
-- How confident are you now in identifying and reporting bugs?
+- How confident are you now in identifying and reporting bugs? slightly confident